rackerlabs/support-how-to/content/cloud-servers/linux-server-security-best-practices.md

         su {username}
         sudo iptables -L

-    You are asked to enter the new user's password for verification before the command is executed.
+    A prompt asks you to enter the new user's password for verification before executing the command.

-If several lines about INPUT and OUTPUT appear, the new user has sudo permissions and you can skip to the next section.
+If several lines about INPUT and OUTPUT appear, the new user has sudo permissions, and you can skip to the next section.
 You should log in with a user instead of root whenever possible.
-Using `sudo` helps you avoid making inadvertent system changes, and logs changes for future reference.
+Using `sudo` helps you avoid making inadvertent system changes and logs changes for future reference.

 #### Add a user (Red Hat and CentOS)